matthewberger/matthewberger.github.io/teaching/aml/fall2022/assignments/assignment4/index.md

 You can find data and starting code for the assignment [at this link](https://vanderbilt.box.com/s/e7qm6j6fjpz11280j44tt4sqhdtywsl5).

+The data consists of triples for train and test preferences, as well as a list of beer names, indexed consistently with the beer ids in the data.

 ## Deriving and implementing Bayesian matrix factorization (35 points)

 For HMC, we only require the unnormalized posterior, specifically the **log of the joint distribution** of data and model parameters.
 So the first thing you should do is derive the log joint - combine the likelihood with the priors.
 As part of a document you will prepare for the assignment, you should explicitly show your derivation, gathering all terms that are required for the log joint distribution - user/beer latent representations. and user/beer precision hyperparameters - and discarding constants.
 Your final derivation should be one that is both _efficient_  and _numerically-stable_ to compute.